pnp/blog/content/post/how-to-get-started-with-graph-explorer.md

 ### Sample queries

 You will find sample queries below authentication - some may be disabled if you are not logged in.
-If you click on a sample, like I did in the screenshot below, Graph Explorer will send this HTTP request to Microsoft Graph - and get my joined teams.
+If you select  a sample, like I did in the screenshot below, Graph Explorer will send this HTTP request to Microsoft Graph - and get my joined teams.
 We can see this in the request area (upper part) and the response area (lower part):